getappmap/appmap-intellij-plugin/description.md

 specifications, documentation,
 and reasoning about a broad context of mature application code.

-## Chat Modes
+## Command Modes

-Navie provides different modes of interaction to assist you with your code and project.
+Navie provides different command modes to assist you with your code and project.
 Here's a quick overview:

 - **`@explain` (default)**: Provides context-aware suggestions, specific solutions, and reasons about the larger context of the specific code being worked on.